COSC203 Web, Databases, and Networks

 The game is ready to play, and hopefully you learned some React syntax along the way!

-4. Extension: Real Black Jack
+4. Optional Extension: Real Black Jack

 If you’re familar with Black Jack you know we simplified the game.